nathanmarz/storm/external/storm-kafka/README.md

 as the name suggests these methods are called to map a tuple to kafka key and kafka message.
 If you just want one field as key and one field as value then you can use the provided FieldNameBasedTupleToKafkaKeyAndMessageMapper.java implementation.
-In the KafkaBolt the implementation always looks for a field with field name "key" and "message" for backward compatibility reasons.
+In the KafkaBolt, the implementation always looks for a field with field name "key" and "message" if you use the default constructor to construct FieldNameBasedTupleToKafkaKeyAndMessageMapper for backward compatibility reasons.
+Alternatively you could also specify a different key and message field by using the non default constructor.
-In the TridentKafkaState you can specify what is the field name for key and message.
+In the TridentKafkaState you must specify what is the field name for key and message as there is no default constructor.
 These should be specified while constructing and instance of FieldNameBasedTupleToKafkaKeyAndMessageMapper.

 ###KafkaTopicSelector and trident KafkaTopicSelector
 This interface has only one method